dev-nathaniel/dev-nathaniel/README.md

 <h1 align="center">A FULL-STACK MOBILE AND WEB DEVELOPER</h1>

 👋Hello, i'm Adebayo Nathaniel Olowofoyeku.
-I'm a Full-Stack Software Engineer specialized in mobile applications and web development.
+I'm a Full-Stack Software Engineer specialized in mobile applications, web development and quantitative finance.
 I'm a full-stack developer with expertise in MongoDB, Express, React.js, Node.js and cross-platform mobile development using React Native.
-My skill set expands to include Python-based frameworks like FastAPI and Django, Golang, as well as C# and the .NET ecosystem.
+My skill set expands to include Python-based frameworks like FastAPI and Django, Golang, C++, Arduino as well as C# and the .NET ecosystem.
 I’ve built and deployed a wide range of web and mobile applications for businesses and personal projects, focusing on performance, scalability, and clean architecture.
 I'm also exploring quantitative development, combining programming with data and finance.
 <!-- Starting my GitHub journey in the month of May and the year 2022.
 Let's see how far I go🚀🚀.    -->